 We are interested in reviews of TV, movies, books, podcasts, exhibits, sports events, recipes… basically anything that can be reviewed!
 What we want is a strong point of view, rather than a synopsis, summary, or description.
 Note that reviews should not only be limited to Asian subjects, as we are also extremely interested in reviews from a distinctly Asian perspective.

 Like any magazine, we have a few recurring features, tied together by topic while showcasing different writers’ stories and points of view.
 Please familiarize yourself with what we’ve already published prior to pitching.

 Shorter historical pieces that look at extraordinary Asian Americans and their accomplishments from a bygone time

 Personal essays that examine interracial/intercultural romances, friendships, family, partnerships, and more.
 Inspired by The New York Times’ popular Modern Love column, we’re looking at all the ways our lives are enriched (and complicated!) by the coming together of people from different racial and cultural backgrounds.

 For example: planning the wedding for a Catholic Indian from Kerala and a second-generation Korean American; an Asian American working as lab partners with a new immigrant; a Black American meeting their Chinese in-laws for the first time; a mixed-race child bonding with grandparents who speak a different language etc.

-We pay writers per word, unless otherwise specified above, at a rate of $.40-$.60/word, dependent on experience.
-Rate will be negotiated at time of assignment.
+We pay writers a flat rate of $300-$700 per story, dependent on experience and required research/interviewing/etc. Rate will be negotiated at time of assignment.

 We ask that you invoice us for your work; you’ll be paid electronically within 30 days of publication.
 In the event that we can no longer publish your work, we’ll pay a kill fee of 25 percent.